 In short: a lot of forest.
 A lot of diversity in plant life and a good opportunity to see wild animals.
 Eagles are everywhere, bears are common.
-For a long list of other fauna and flora you can encounter, see the IUCN website.
+The Altai weasel is prominent here, as well as several of his cousins, like the stoat.

 Interesting sights to visit are the 400-year-old cedar, the Monk’s Cap forest and an old triangulation point to measure distances.

 Birdwatchers will want to head for Shcherbakov Lake, White Ulba Lake (Byeloulbinskoye) and Cedar Lake (kedrovoye ozera), and the Small Ulba reservoir (Maloulbinskoye Vodokhranilichshe), which retains a wooden dam and early electrical equipment from the time it was built in 1926.

 The Promenade (gulbishe) is a colourful highland swamp where 2 rivers originate.

 Petrophiles will not be able to resist the massive granite outcrops called Thunderbolt (chyortov palets) and Stone Fairytale (kamennaya skazka) and the strange stone river of Kamennaya Rechka.

 Mountains of note are Kholsun (2598 m) and the Black Knot area (chyorniy uzel) where 4 mountain ranges come together at 2775 m height.